Skip to content

 U.S. Marines encountered withering small-arms fire, frequent RPG ambushes, and a constant threat from improvised explosive devices (IEDs) concealed among gravestones and rubble.
 Mortar rounds lobbed by insurgents flew over mausoleum walls, forcing troops to take cover behind tombs and broken walls.

-On August 5, 2004, Marines from a Combined Anti-Armor Team with BLT 1/4 aimed a TOW missile launcher during the fighting near Najaf’s cemetery
+Marines from a Combined Anti-Armor Team with BLT 1/4 aim a TOW missile launcher during the fighting near Najaf cemetery on August 5, 2004

 Fanatical Resistance and Guerilla Tactics